 In all, the Masters comprises four rounds played across an 18-hole course, for a total of 72 holes.
 They always takes place starting on Thursday and running through Sunday, with players contending in groups of three for the first couple of rounds.
 After this, only players who rank in the top 50 or who have scores within 10 strokes of that of the player currently leading are allowed to continue.
 Generally, a winner will emerge during the fourth round.
 If this does not happen, the winner is decided by sudden death.

-Every year, the Masters presents one of the most exciting betting opportunities in the world of golf.
+In short, every year the Masters presents one of the most exciting betting opportunities in the world of golf.
 There is still time to plan your bets for this year’s tournament, so sign up on some of these recommended sites to take advantage of their excellent odds and promotions.

-Good luck wagering on the Masters 2018!
+And finally, good luck wagering on the Masters 2018!